-To view works, click under "Artworks" on the left menu, and click thumbnails to enlarge and advance.
+To view works, click under "Artworks" on the left menu, and click thumbnails to enlarge, see information, and advance.

-KIM KEEVER's large-scale photographs are created by meticulously constructing miniature topographies in a 200-gallon tank, which is then filled with water.
+He is also well-known for his large-scale landscape photographs, which are created by meticulously constructing miniature topographies in the empty tank, which is then filled with water.
 These dioramas of fictitious environments are next brought to life with colored light filters and the dispersal of pigment, producing ephemeral atmospheres that he must quickly capture with his large-format camera.

 Keever's painterly panoramas represent a continuation of the landscape tradition, as well as an evolution of the genre.
 Referencing a broad history of landscape painting, especially that of Romanticism and the Hudson River School, they are imbued with a sense of the sublime.
 However, they also show a subversive side that deliberately acknowledges their contemporary contrivance and conceptual artifice.

 Keever's staged scenery is characterized by a psychology of time and timelessness.
 A combination of the real and the imaginary, they document places that somehow we know, but never were.
 The symbolic qualities he achieves result from his understanding of the dynamics of landscape, including the manipulation of its effects and the limits of spectacle based on our assumptions of what landscape means to us.
 However, rather than presenting a factual reality, Keever fabricates an illusion that conjures the realm of our imagination.